Battle of San Juan de Ulúa (1568)

 The Battle of San Juan de Ulúa was fought between English privateers and Spanish forces at San Juan de Ulúa (in modern Veracruz, Mexico).
 The English flotilla of six armed merchant ships under John Hawkins had been trading along the Spanish Main with the cooperation of local Spanish officials.
 However the central Spanish authorities considered this to be illegal smuggling that violated the Treaty of Tordesillas (which England did not recognise).

 Hawkins' fleet anchored at San Juan de Ulúa to resupply and repair following a storm.
 They were found there by two Spanish galleons carrying Martín Enríquez de Almanza, the newly appointed viceroy of New Spain.
 The two commanders agreed a truce that would allow both fleets to use the anchorage.
-However the Spanish never intended to follow its terms and secretly prepared to attack the English ships.
+The Spanish never intended to follow its terms and secretly prepared to attack the English ships.
 When the English became suspicious of the preparations, Spanish forces began their attack by capturing English cannons on the shore, and attempted to board the English ships.
 The boarding parties were initially repulsed, but the shore cannons were turned against the English ships, causing heavy damage.

-Only two English vessels escaped, as the other four were either sunk or captured.
+Two English vessels escaped, and the other four were either sunk or captured.
 The Spanish lost one ship.
-The English considered the battle an example of Spanish treachery, whilst the Spanish considered it a necessary response to criminal activity.
+The English considered the battle an example of Spanish treachery, and the Spanish considered it a necessary response to criminal activity.
 Resentment engendered by the battle was considered a cause of the Anglo-Spanish War which broke out 17 years later.